POLAR-fhiR/fhircrackr/docs/README.md

 well as an application programming interface (API) for exchanging electronic health records.
 The standard was created by the Health Level Seven International (HL7) health-care standards organization.
-For more information on the FHIR standard, visit <https://www.hl7.org/fhir/>.
+For more information on the FHIR standard, visit
+<a href="https://www.hl7.org/fhir/" target="_blank">https://www.hl7.org/fhir/</a>.

 While FHIR is a very useful standard to describe and exchange medical data in an interoperable way, it is not at all useful for statistical